This post contains affiliate links.

 Your display will be a lot larger and with a much higher quality threshold than the standard smartphone.
 So, you should think about using professional video editing software such as iMovie or Adobe Premiere Pro, especially if your video is going to run longer.

-Test Your Digital Signage Setup!
+Step 5: Test Your Digital Signage Setup!

 The final and most exciting stage to set up your TV’s digital signage is putting the final product on display.
 Before going live, allow time for you or someone else to view the presentation from your audience’s perspective.